reaskearth/api/README.md

     }
 ```

 Not that the above list has been shortened.

+### GateEP

-2. `v1/hindcyc/gateep`: returns agency recorded TC surface windspeeds crossing/entering a gate.
+`v1/hindcyc/gateep` returns agency recorded TC surface windspeeds crossing/entering a gate.
 The gate can be a line a quadrilateral or a circle.
 The values returned are 1-minute averaged.